Strategic Partnership to Improve Access to Civil Legal Justice through Public Libraries

 A National Training Initiative

-OCLC’s WebJunction program and the nonprofit organization, Legal Services Corporation, are partnering to design and deliver a national online training course to public library staff that will strengthen access to civil legal justice through public libraries.
+OCLC’s WebJunction program and the nonprofit organization, Legal Services Corporation, partnered to design and deliver a national online training course to public library staff that strengthened access to civil legal justice through public libraries.

 In consultation with Legal Services Corporation (LSC), WebJunction is developing a new course for US public library staff who work in reference, adult services, or outreach positions on how to improve community members’ access to civil legal information and services.
 The project, which runs through June 2021, will build awareness of the need for better access to civil legal justice.
 Resources and materials developed by the project will be shared broadly with the public library field.
 In 2016, as part of a planning project supported by the Andrew W. Mellon Foundation, LSC led an advisory group in exploring the feasibility of online civil legal training for public librarians, and published a "Library Initiative White Paper" with the findings.

 “Justice for all” is a core American value, and yet access to legal assistance is not guaranteed by our civil legal system.
 Our nation’s poorest individuals are most affected by this reality.